svlentink/myhugoblogs/blog.lent.ink/content/2020/parcel-box.md

 From the last slap of initially 460x1220x18 (or 470x1250x18), we removed the fixed part and bottom, resulting in:
 1220-370-414-2-2=432 (or 1250-380-424-2-2=442)

+#### Door
+The initial remaining slap
+(thus not one of the 4 identical ones) will now be used for the top and the door, which has a width of 59? (or 61?), the '?' is depending on how much was lost due to sawing.
+For the door, we will have a 5mm smaller width than the backplate, to allow for the opening and the hinge.
+Thus the door will be 59?x455x18 (or 61?x465x18).

+This leaves 1220-455-2=763 (or 1250-465-2=783) (where "-2" accounts for the saw loss) for the roof.

 ## Assembly